alirezaalallah/FirstName-LastName-pq-assignment/README.md

 ```bash
 docker-compose up -d
 ```
-Now your stock-db up and running!
+Now your stock-db is up and running!

 # How to run?